whitneyburton/portfolios/students/michelle_golle/20150814-michelle_golle-m4.markdown

 * [GitHub URL](https://github.com/mihir787/tradingPost)

+* Features: 1
+* UI: 3
+* Testing: 2.5
+* Rails Style: 3
+* Ruby Style: 3
+* JavaScript Style: 3

 ### Feedback to Me

 Feedback from both peers and staff encouraged me to speak up more often and be sure to make my ideas heard.
 This module I incorporated that feedback and made an effort to do so in group projects, class and during retros.

+"It's been really great getting to work with you and getting to know you better during the last two modules,  Michelle!
+You always bring a nice energy to our group and you've been a real pleasure to work with!" - Fred

+"We've gotten to work on two projects together and both times went pretty smoothly.
+In your portfolio you mention how you've gotten feedback to speak up more and I would agree with that, but I think you're doing awesome at it.
+Whenever I was stumped in our Game Time project, you seemed to always be able to chime in and help get us going in the right direction, so I would say to just embrace that and do try to speak up more because I think you do have some really valuable ideas." - Tom

 ## Community

 ### Giving Feedback

+I have provided feedback to four of my classmates on their portfolio pull requests as comments.

 ### Playing a Part